scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/lambdas/call-make-recording/README.md

 * playing
 * finishing

 We set the "state" by using TransactionAttributes.
 These enable lambda developers to store application-specific information in the SMA and transparently passed in the event object of every subsequent invocation for that session.
 A session is for the lifetime of that call (inbound or outbound).
-This feature removes the need for customers to store this type of information in an external database like DynamoDB.
+This feature removes the need for customers to store this type of information in an external database like Amazon DynamoDB.
 These attributes are covered in detail in the [How it Works](https://github.com/aws-samples/amazon-chime-sdk-pstn-audio-workshop/tree/main/docs/how-it-works#lambda-transactionattributes) document.

 State is set and evaluated where we process the ACTION_SUCCESSFUL events: